JoshuaHaustein/manipulation_planning_suite/README.md

 - num_control_samples - number of control samples
 **HybridActionRRT**:
 - num_control_samples - number of control samples, must be positive
-- p_rand - value in [0,1] that indicates randomness of action selection
+- action_noise - value in [0,1] that indicates randomness of action selection
 **OracleRearrangementRRT**:
-- No additional parameters
-**SliceBasedOracleRRT**:
+- feasibility_sample_noise - probability to sample feasible state uniformly rather than from oracle **SliceBasedOracleRRT**:
 - do_slice_ball_projection - indiciates whether to project a sampled slice to reachable slice in the extension step
 - max_pushing_distance - maximum distance an object can be pushed (set in Oracle)
+- state_noise - probability to sample feasible state uniformly rather than from oracle
+- action_noise - probability to sample action uniformly rather than from oracle